BenHall/learn-katacoda/datascience/jupyter-notebooks-42/01-loading-the-notebook-images.md

 ``oc describe imagestream s2i-minimal-notebook``{{execute}}

-and you will see that the image stream includes tags for `3.5` and `3.6`.
+You should see that the image stream includes tags for `3.5` and `3.6`.
 These correspond to versions of the image for Python 3.5 and Python 3.6.